Ann3dviz/IMOLA/README.md

 # IMOLA
-IMOLA chair + textures brown leather for Corona render with Corona Cam in scene
+IMOLA chair + textures brown leather for Corona render with HDR and Corona Cam in scene